-Associate Professor and Graduate Coordinator Jerry Malayer, Ph.D.
+Associate Professor and Coordinator Jerry Malayer, Ph.D.

 The veterinary biomedical sciences (VBS) graduate program is a multidisciplinary program intended to provide a broad base to address individual student interests.
-The program is administered within the College of Veterinary Medicine but may involve faculty outside of the college.
+The program is administered within the College of Veterinary Medicine but may involve some faculty outside of the college.
 Programs of research and study leading to the degrees of Master of Science and Doctor of Philosophy are available within the broad areas of focus: infectious diseases, pathobiology and physiological sciences.
 The Master of Science degree is also available in the clinical sciences.
 The program is designed to prepare individuals for careers in teaching and research, and specialization is possible within each area dependent upon faculty interests, student needs and available funding.

-Current areas of research focus include molecular, cell and developmental biology, clinical sciences (including laser applications and oncology), infectious diseases (including vector-borne diseases, bacterial and viral diseases in wild and domestic animals), pathobiology, and toxicology.
-Faculty and their specific areas of interest are available through the graduate coordinator or via the Internet (www.cvm.okstate.edu/graduate).
+Current areas of research include ticktransmitted diseases, bovine infectious diseases, ehrlichiosis, hepatozoonosis, environmental toxicology, antimicrobial activity and disposition, soft tissue infections and phagocytosis, axial skeletal development, marine mammal morphology, snake/spider venom characterization, biology of tendon and ligament repair, regulation of sperm function, laser applications, and equine gastric, orthopedic and infectious diseases.
+Additional areas include infectious and parasitic diseases of wild animals, vector transmitted protozoan and rickettsial diseases of wild and domestic animals, steroid hormone action, reproductive physiology, neosporosis, interferon, immunomodulators, and ruminant pestiviruses.
+Faculty and their specific areas of interest are available through the Graduate Coordinator or via the Internet (www.cvm.okstate.edu/graduate).

 Prerequisites.
-Candidates for admission must possess at least a bachelor's degree or equivalent, with a background in biological or physical sciences.
+Candidates for admission must possess at least a bachelor's degree or equivalent, with a background in biological and physical sciences.
 While there are no absolute grade requirements, applicants with combined verbal, quantitative and analytical GRE total scores multiplied by their GPAs (last 60 hours) totaling 4,500 or greater, will receive strongest consideration.
 Provisionary status may be awarded to those not having these credentials with specific requirements dependent on recommendations of the departmental graduate faculty.